Issue-System/arch-as-code/README.md

 ## 1. Install arch-as-code cli

-Arch as code required java 8 or greater to be installed.
+Arch as code required Java 8 or greater to be installed.

+You can download the latest binary [here](https://github.com/nahknarmi/arch-as-code/releases/latest).

+Alternatively you can run commands below for your respective OS.

 ### Mac OSX & Linux